-- The decrease in property tax revenue, including interest and liens, is mainly due to a decrease in the mill rate.
+- Property tax revenue, including interest and liens, decreased, due to lower real estate assessments.
 The majority of the Town of Bridgewater's operating revenues are derived from taxes assessed on commercial and private real estate, personal property and motor vehicles.
 The Town has never been dependent on state and federal grant funding to keep overall costs down.
-While grant funding is helpful in reducing overall expenses, it does not significantly contribute to total revenues. - The decrease in general government expenditures is mainly due to the decrease in the prior year's spike of insurance and also due to the decrease in environmental expenses that are included in the town owned buildings budget line. - The increase in boards and commissions is due to increased legal defense fees. - The increase in public works is mainly due to capitalized infrastructure costs vs. maintenance on Town roads, in the prior year. - The decrease in expenses include \$319,997 in education expenses, as assessed by Regional School District #12 (determined by a separate approved taxpayer budget). - The decrease in public safety is due to a prior year one time expenditure of a federal grant for speed signs.
+While grant funding is helpful in reducing overall expenses, it does not significantly contribute to total revenues. - The increase in boards and commissions expenditures is mainly due to the increase in legal defense fees, planning and zoning expenditures, and library expenditures. - The decrease in public works is mainly due to capitalized infrastructure costs vs. maintenance on Town roads, in the prior year. - The decrease in health and welfare is due to decreased Burnham Fund expenditures. - The decrease in expenses include \$74,972 in education expenses, as assessed by Regional School District #12 (determined by a separate approved taxpayer budget). - The decrease in other expenditures is due to prior year revaluation costs.